August 18, 2015

 Animals in hoarding conditions often suffer extreme neglect, including lack of food, proper veterinary care, and sanitary conditions.
 Officers investigating hoarding situations often find floors, furniture, and counters covered with animal feces and urine, as well as insect and rodent infestations.
 In extreme cases, decaying animal carcasses are found among the living animals.

 Watch our video on Lola, a rescued victim of animal hoarding, to learn more about how animal hoarding causes animal suffering.

 Are there other concerns?

-In situations where the animal hoarder is unwilling to accept help and the animals' conditions do not warrant animal cruelty charges, non-animal agencies often step in to force change.
-For example, fire departments can cite hoarders for fire code violations, health departments can intervene where there are disease issues and housing code violations, and county zoning boards can step in to force change if there are local ordinances regarding the number of animals a person may keep.
+The animal cruelty laws of all states have provisions stipulating minimal care standards for animals.
+Legislation has been enacted in a few states specifically addressing animal hoarding.
+If an animal hoarder is unwilling to accept help and the animals' conditions do not warrant animal cruelty charges, non-animal agencies can try to force change.
+For example, fire departments can cite hoarders for fire code violations, health departments can intervene where there are disease issues and housing code violations, and county zoning boards can step in when there are local ordinances regarding the number of animals a person can house.

-The charges may be necessary to help the hoarder understand the gravity of their situation.
-A lengthy probation period, during which the hoarder must agree to periodic unannounced visits from animal control to ensure compliance, is vital.
-In cases where animal suffering is extreme (and depending on the mental and psychological capacity of the hoarder), we favor jail time, both as a punitive measure and to help hoarders understand the serious nature of their actions.
+The HSUS recommends that convicted animal hoarders be sentenced to mandatory psychological evaluation and treatment and that they be restricted to owning a small number of animals--two is reasonable.
+A lengthy probation period, during which the hoarder must agree to periodic, unannounced visits from animal control to ensure compliance, is vital.
+Depending on the psychological capacity of the animal hoarder, in cases where animal suffering is extreme, we favor jail time--both as a punitive measure and a way to help hoarders understand the serious nature of their actions.